 Rodney’s legacy of service dates back to 1969, when he served our nation in the U.S. Army in Vietnam.
 He understands firsthand the sacrifice of our young men and women serving in the military and that of their families.
 Since then, he has been dedicated to serving the people of New Jersey, first as a county freeholder, later as a state legislator and now as a Congressman.

-Throughout his service, Rodney has worked to promote economic growth, create private sector jobs, lower taxes and provide for a strong national defense.
+Throughout his service, Rodney has worked to promote economic growth, create private sector jobs and opportunities, lower taxes and provide for a strong national defense.
 He is well known in New Jersey and on Capitol Hill for his fiscally conservative views on government spending.

-For example, as Republican Leaders in Congress strove to reduce federal spending this past summer to levels last seen in 2008, Rodney’s Energy and Water Appropriations bill actually rolled back funding to nearly 2006 levels, while still supporting important energy research.
+For example, as Republican Leaders in Congress strove to reduce federal spending this past summer to levels last seen in 2008, Rodney’s Energy and Water Appropriations bill actually rolled back funding to nearly 2006 levels, while still supporting important energy research and development.

 This focus on spending control and encouraging economic expansion and keeping the Port of New York and New Jersey “open for business” has earned him the “Hero of the Taxpayer” Award from the Americans for Tax Reform, as well as high marks from the U.S. Chamber of Commerce, the National Association of Manufacturers and the National Federation of Independent Businesses.